c3se/gts-course/lectures/slides.md

 #!/bin/bash
 #SBATCH -A C3SE2021-2-3
 #SBATCH -n 1
+#SBATCH -C MEM512  # my computation needs 1/64 * 512GB = 8GB of RAM per task
 #SBATCH -t 1:00:00
+#SBATCH --array=0-99
 #SBATCH --mail-user=zapp.brannigan@chalmers.se --mail-type=end

 module load SciPy-bundle

-process_data.py input_data_$SLURM_ARRAY_TASK_ID.npz results_$SLURM_ARRAY_TASK_ID.txt
+process_data.py input_data_${SLURM_ARRAY_TASK_ID}.npz results_${SLURM_ARRAY_TASK_ID}.txt
 ```

-* Need to produce a plot or table with all the combiend results?
+* Need to produce a plot or table with all the combined results?
 Split that into seperate postprocessing.
 * Need millions of analysis?
 Do them in batches or look into High-Throughput-Computing software like `hyperqueue`

 ## Vector instructions

-* Modern CPUs have vector instruction sets, allowing them to do multiple
+* All modern CPUs have some vector instruction sets allowing them to do multiple binary operations simultaenously on a single core.
+* SIMD - Single Instruction Multiple Data
 * AVX512 (2015) > AVX2 (2008) > AVX (2011) > SSE (1999-2006) > Generic instructions (<1996).
 * Has strict requirements on memory layout.
 * Most of the time one relies on optimized libraries doing the heavy lifting.
 * All of Vera's CPUs support AVX512.
+* You should make your code fast one a single core first!

 ## Shared memory